H4RP3RK/milestone3_rcn/README.md

     x more padding at top/bottom
 Home.html
-    - question tabs showing all questions New_question.html
+    - question tabs showing all questions
+    - account details fall of page on small screen New_question.html
     - Change the questions
     x Put question/input in one row